gnosis/dappcon-website/src/pages/index-page.md

   decentralized applications.
 statsSentence1: >-
-  Organized by [Gnosis](https://gnosis.io/), DappCon’s third edition continues to unite the top minds in the Ethereum and peer-to-peer ecosystem.
+  Organized by [Gnosis](https://gnosis.io/), DappCon’s third edition continues to unite the top minds in the Ethereum ecosystem.
 statsSentence2: >-
   Be part of an environment where decentralized tech comes to life, from ticket sales to program curation.